stevensoftware52/MysqlCpp/README.md

 # MysqlCpp
-C++ framework for interacting with MySQL in a multi-threaded aplication
+C++ framework for interacting with MySQL in a multi-threaded application.
+My personal coding style is to lower-case functions that are entirely written in a class header.

 # Example